 outer garments made with silicone-encapsulated fibers by Nextec Applications,

 Inc. allow sweat to escape while being highly water and wind-resistant.
-The idea

 is to remove moisture faster than it can be produced.